How to Check What CPU You Have? (and Its Specs)

 About System

-Another fairly easy way to access this window is to Right Click on “This PC” and then selecting “Properties” from the drop down menu.
+Another relatively easy way to access this window is to Right Click “This PC” and select “Properties” from the drop-down menu.

 This PC about